 Utilities regularly pursue other activities that support resiliency as well.
 These include conducting preparedness planning and training, having portable generators, procuring spare equipment and having fuel for emergency vehicles.

 Along with the work being done by utilities, federal, state and local governments examine policies and action planning around resilience.
 In January 2018, the Federal Energy Regulatory Council (FERC) asked independent system operators and regional transmission organizations, which help coordinate, control and monitor the electric system over a few states, to answer 18 questions about resiliency in their territories.
-The questions touched on the primary risks to resilience, the organizations’ ability to withstand an HILF event, and how challenges to resiliency affect different generation technologies.
-This assessment is still underway.
+The questions touched on the primary risks to resilience, the organizations’ ability to withstand an HILF event and how challenges to resiliency affect different generation technologies.

 Every two years, the North American Electric Reliability Corporation (NERC) conducts GridEx, an exercise that simulates a cyber or physical attack on the power grid and other critical infrastructure.
-GridEx was last held in November 2017 and featured 5,000 representatives from electric utilities, government agencies, first responders, intelligence agencies, and supply chain stakeholders.
+GridEx was last held in November 2019 and featured thousands of representatives from electric utilities, government agencies, first responders, intelligence agencies and supply chain stakeholders.